ahmed-basyouni/QRParserLib/README.md

 # Features supported by Lib

+- gives you the ability to change the QR reader replace it with your choice and the parser will be the same
 - Keep history to all QR codes scanned before
 - parse QR codes to a well formated object which contain a raw value you can use to display it into textview or use it to get scecific values